STEEL STRIDER

 “Steel Strider is somewhat like Contra with gameplay but with a jet pack and a melee attack.”

-The music in the game receives mixed reviews; while some players find it catchy and enjoyable, particularly the boss tracks, others criticize it as lacking variety and identity, describing it as "extremely bad techno."
-Overall, the soundtrack is seen as a decent complement to the gameplay, but not a standout feature.
+The music in the game receives mixed reviews; while some players find the soundtrack catchy and enjoyable, particularly the boss music, others criticize it as lacking variety and identity, describing it as "extremely bad techno."
+Overall, the music is seen as a functional aspect of the game that enhances the experience, despite some opinions on its quality.

 “Fun bite-sized platformer-shooter: jammin' soundtrack, good level design, excellent boss design, and solid combat rounds out the package.”